๐Ÿ”€ Multi-Agent Orchestration#

 The improve command uses your configured generation model, can be overridden with --model, and understands the same DSL guide used by comanda generate.

-Watch your workflows run in real-time with a rich terminal UI.
-See iteration progress, token usage estimation, elapsed time, and resource consumptionโall in a clean dashboard.
+Watch your workflows run in real time with a rich terminal UI.
+See iteration progress, token usage estimation, elapsed time, resource consumption, and the full story behind a long-running loop.

 Run multiple Claude Code sessions in parallel on the same repo without conflicts.
 Comanda automatically manages Git worktrees so each agent gets an isolated working copy.